mozillascience/studyGroup/lessons/R_Markdown/1_rmarkdown.md

 ---------  --------  --------  ----------
  18842800   7300000   1140000    28890000

-To change this option you can go to the little screw nest to "knit" buton and select "Chunk Output in Console"/"Chunk Output in inline" that way the output will be normally displayed in the console.
+To change this option you can go to the little screw nest to "knit" button and select "Chunk Output in Console"/"Chunk Output in inline" that way the output will be normally displayed in the console.

 ## 4.- knit it!